It’s God’s salvation! This topic includes the fundamentals about salvation and the gift of eternal life.

 The Greek word for “Lord” is Kurion ; which means Supreme controller, owner, master, lord.

-We also know the child promised to us was called “Immanuel”, which means “God with us”, Isa 7:14, Mat 1:23,…
+And from some favorite Christ-mas passages, we also know the child that was promised to us is called “Immanuel”, which means “God with us”, Isa 7:14, Mat 1:23,… AND, the promised child is also called “Mighty God”, and “Eternal Father”!
+Isa 9:6

+THIS is the Person we’re told to “believe” in; the LORD Jesus!
 And, Colossians 1 reveals to us that the Lord Jesus is the Creator and Sustainer of all things!

 Col 1:15-17 He is the image of the invisible God, the firstborn of all creation.
 For by Him all things were created, both in the heavens and on earth, visible and invisible, whether thrones or dominions or rulers or authorities — all things have been created through Him and for Him.
 He is before all things, and in Him all things hold together.

-… the One who is not only a man, but the LORD, God in the flesh who came down to save us from our sins.
-Joh 1:1,14, 8:58, Act 16:31, Phil 2:6-8, Col 1:15-17 (and there are many more)
+… the One who is not only a man, but the LORD, God in the flesh who came down from Heaven to save us from our sins!!!
+Joh 1:1,14, 8:58, Act 16:31, Phil 2:6-8, Col 1:15-17 (and there are many more passages that reveal the deity of Jesus Christ!)

 Otherwise, that person believes in “another Jesus”.
 2Co 11:4